rudymatela/express/README.md

 building, evaluating, comparing, folding, canonicalizing and matching [`Expr`]s.
 See [Express's Haddock documentation] for more details.

-This library has been used successfully in the implementation of [Speculate] and [Extrapolate].
+This library has been used in the implementation of [Speculate] and [Extrapolate].